 What Is Stress

-The dictionary definition of stress is, “A state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
-This definition is interesting in that the distinction of stress is not inherently “good” or “bad.”
-The body recognizes a demanding circumstance and reacts, whether the stressor is losing weight or gaining weight.
-Regardless the circumstances or the distinction, stress can be experienced chemically, in the processes of the body; emotionally, in our thoughts, feelings and beliefs; spiritually, in our sense of connection; and structurally, in our bones and muscles.
+The dictionary defines stress as “A state of mental or emotional strain or tension resulting from adverse or very demanding circumstances.”
+This definition is interesting.
+It doesn’t say stress is either “good” or “bad.”
+The body recognizes a demanding circumstance and reacts.
+For some folks, the stress causes weight loss.
+Others gain weight.
+Regardless of the circumstances or the distinction, stress can be experienced:

 The Stress Reaction

-This is an interesting point, since the brain cannot differentiate between real and imagined stress.
+This is an interesting point.
+The brain cannot differentiate between real and imagined stress.
 Therefore, eating as a go-to response to stress, produces the same physiological reaction by the body as being chased by a bear.
 As long as we are experiencing stress, or believe that we are, digestion is turned OFF.
 If we couple this with the habit of telling ourselves that the necessary response to stress is to eat (“stress eater”), then weight gain is an inevitable result.

 Coping With Stress Needs Habit Change

 Instead, if we consider that reducing and coping with stress requires a habit change, we can create another possibility.
 This is great news!
 Habits are merely rituals or thoughts that have been repeated over time where the thinker believes them to be true.
-Habits don’t require us to remember to do something … they are the go-to response.
-Since habits are at the mercy of our thoughts, changing a habit requires re-wiring the brain to think a different thought and not rely on the old response.
+Habits don’t require us to remember to do something.
+They are just a go-to response.
+Since habits are at the mercy of our thoughts, changing a habit requires re-wiring the brain.
+First, we must learn to think a different thought and not rely on the old response.

 New Way To Think

-Therefore, “I’m a stress eater.
+Instead of this response: “I’m a stress eater.
 My stress level is a 10.
-I must eat” might be replaced with “I’m feeling stressed.
+I must eat.”
+We can try: “I’m feeling stressed.
 I must go for a walk.
 Walking helps reduce my stress.”
 Or jogging, or calling a friend, or meditating, or any number of other activities that might resonate with you.